j3hyde/j3hyde.github.io/content/practical-classes.md

-Title: "Practical Classes"
+Title: Practical Classes
 Category: articles
 Date: 2017-01-08 11:56:00
+Status: published

 While there are many tutorials out there to impart the wisdom of classes through various incantations of "Cats are animals" there seems to be little in the way of more concrete "this is actually how I'd do it" examples.
 This post attempts to fill that gap a bit.

 Sometimes it seems that 50% of good code is just having good names for things.
 There are various camps about how one should name variables and certainly every programming language has at least one strong opinion about captilization of class names.
 In the end, though, it is the names that make sense to a human that are the most useful.
 Let us start with a counter example.

-## Books, Books, and more books
+# Books, Books, and more books

     :::C#
     namespace ClassDemoApp